Scotty Bowman moves on from job as Blackhawks adviser

 AP Hockey Writers

-Scotty Bowman has left the Chicago Blackhawks after what he called “a pretty uncomfortable year.”
+Scotty Bowman has left the Chicago Blackhawks after what the Hall of Famer said was a difficult year.

 Bowman announced Tuesday he no longer works for the organization as of July 1, saying he decided it was time to move on after 14 years as the Blackhawks’ senior hockey operations adviser.